-Worldview International Foundation (WIF) is carrying the first mangrove restoration project in Myanmar to receive Verified Carbon Standard certification.
-Six million trees have been planted during the project’s first phase with an 86 percent success rate, far above the average 50 percent documented to date, according to WIF.
+Worldview International Foundation (WIF) is carrying Myanmar’s first mangrove restoration project to receive Verified Carbon Standard certification.
+According to WIF, six million trees have been planted during the project’s first phase with an 86 percent success rate, far above the average 50 percent documented to date.

 “The objective of the project is to establish and maintain a sustainably managed mangrove ecosystem for carbon sequestration, natural disaster risk reduction, poverty reduction with sustainable livelihoods in the coastal communities,” WIF explains.
 “A vital component of the project is the conservation of bio-diversity and establishment of the first mangrove gene bank in Myanmar.”